On Limits on the Provable Consequences of Quantum Pseudorandomness: Introduction

 Our impossibility shows that even the strongest form of PRFSGs cannot be used to construct the weakest form of PRUs in a black-box way without using ancillary registers.\footnote{The impossibility is shown by an explicit adversary that only uses PRU generation algorithms non-adaptively, so the other forms of PRUs are automatically impossible to construct without ancilla registers.}

-This theorem, together with the potential extension, answers the first question in a negative way.
-If we draw an analogy between quantum and classical primitives---meaning that PRFSGs are somehow quantum counterparts of PRFs while PRUs are somehow one of pseudorandom permutations (PRPs)---then our result highlights a drastic difference between quantum pseudorandomness and its classical counterparts, as we can construct PRPs from PRFs~\cite{LR88}.
+This theorem, together with the potential extension, answers the first question negatively.
+If we draw an analogy between quantum and classical primitives---meaning that PRFSGs are somehow quantum counterparts of PRFs while PRUs are analogous to pseudorandom permutations (PRPs)---then our result highlights a drastic difference between quantum pseudorandomness and its classical counterparts, as we can construct PRPs from PRFs~\cite{LR88}.

-\paragraph{On constructing QPRGs from short PRSFGs.} Next, we tackle the second question of comparing classical and quantum pseudorandomness.
-We suggest a candidate oracle, the CHFS oracle with log-length outputs, relative to which short (i.e. log-length output) PRFSGs exist but QPRGs with negligible correctness error do not.
-We prove the separation under the following measure-theoretical conjecture with a flavor of isoperimetric inequality: